ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 The SV records are then proccessed to generate the NR records described above.

+# Tutorials

+Examples of using the NR files with various tools and browsers can be found in: https://github.com/ncbi/dbvar/blob/master/Structural_Variant_Sets/Nonredundant_Structural_Variants/UserExamples.md

 # Questions or feedback

 * Please email dbvar@ncbi.nlm.nih.gov or create an issue on this GitHub page.